akauppi/GroundLevel-firebase-es/docs/Living with Docker Compose.md

 - Cloud Functions issues

-## Lesson 3
+## Lesson 3 - Wipe

-Running all backend services under DC helps in cleanup.
+Running all backend services under DC helps in quick cleanup.

 To bring all background processes down, you can either: